antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 ### Graph

-The graph format has five main attributes:
+The graph format has following attributes:

 * `id` - unique value that identifies the graph.
 * `nodes` - array that specifies all nodes in the dataflow.